AleksArnau/JSExercises/README.md

 - find the largest number in an array
 - internationalization to i18n
-- print multiplication tables for 10
+- return multiplication tables for 10

 [medium.js](./src/medium.js)

 - determine if a word is a palindrome
 - sum 0 to n with even/odd/all
-- fizzbuzz
+- fizzbuzz of start through end

 [hard.js](to be uploaded)

-- print pyramid
+- return pyramid with n heigth
-- contains duplicate int
+- check if contains duplicate int
+- find plurality elements
 - find majority element

 [recursion.js](to be uploaded)